renushinde/Coursera---UX-Design-Notes/Course1-Foundations of UX/week3.md

 * It creates a path to bring a product in market.
 * Prioritize the user.
 Sprint puts users front and center.
 * Sprints allow you to fast forward into the future to test your product and get customer reactions before making any expensive decisions.
+* Sprints are versatile, they can be scheduled at any point during a project.
+* It values every person in the room.

 ## When to Sprint?
 * Are there many solutions to a design challenge?